-RAPID and Mwananchi have published a series of studies by Emma Broadbent on the political economy of research uptake in Africa.
+RAPID and Mwananchi published a series of studies by Emma Broadbent on the political economy of research uptake in Africa in 2012.

 A bit of background: The Evidence-based Policy in Development Network (ebpdn) was set up to promote our understanding of the role that evidence plays in policy-making in developing countries and in international development policy.
 Several studies and events have helped to shed light on the factors that explain the uptake of evidence; factors that the Research and Policy in Development Programme synthesised, in 2003: the political context, the nature and presentation of the evidence, links or networks, and the external environment.

 However, the ebpdn’s attention shifted in the late 2000s from an effort to understand the complex linkages that exist between research and policy communities to one focused on recording good influencing practices or demonstrating the impact that particular pieces of research had on policy.
 Research project driven case studies became the rule.
 This shift, in the view of some, limited the opportunities for learning that RAPID’s original work had offered.